Core¶

 Tuple[int, int, int]: Optimal signature (p, q, r). |

-Source code in core/search.py
+Source code in core/analysis/signature.py

 search_detailed(data)